Published August 13, 2015

 The CTRC “will provide critical resources to help advance cutting edge research and scientific breakthroughs in patient health and wellness,” noted Sen. Kirsten Gillibrand.

-The center is a unique 170,000-square-foot research facility that allows UB's physician-scientists to conduct research upstairs in the CTRC and see patients downstairs in Kaleida Health's Gates Vascular Institute and at Buffalo General Medical Center, the new John R. Oishei Children’s Hospital and Roswell Park Cancer Institute.
+The center is a unique 170,000-square-foot research facility that allows UB's physician-scientists to conduct research upstairs in the CTRC and see patients downstairs in Kaleida Health's Gates Vascular Institute and at Buffalo General Medical Center, the new John R. Oishei Children’s Hospital and Roswell Park Comprehensive Cancer Center.